By Deborah Banikowski

 • A parent who died after having worked long enough in a job where they paid Social Security taxes.

 Benefits stop when your child reaches age 18 unless your child is a student in secondary school or disabled.
+This is also why parents need to set up an online savings plan for their kids at The Children’s ISA while they are still young.

 Within a family, a child can receive up to half of the parent’s full retirement or disability benefit.
 If a child receives survivors benefits, he or she can get up to 75 percent of the deceased parent’s basic Social Security benefit.